daattali/beautiful-jekyll/index.md

 Sofia section.
 Explain about our model

 ## Experiment
+Also sofia section, but I don't know what to write here

 ## Results and Analytics
 Wei describes our results and asking question about correletions in the confusion matrix and why some classes prediciting much more better then others.